Save the Coral Sea

 As noted in 2010 the then Minister Peter Garrett declared that the Coral Sea was about to be closed.

-At the time Minister Tony Burke was the Federal Minister for Fisheries and would of signed off on the decision via the cabinet process.
+At the time Minister Tony Burke was the Federal Minister for Fisheries and no doubt would of signed off on the decision via the cabinet process.

 Foreign Policy Issues

 The closure of almost 1million square kilometres of ocean poses serious and genuine foreign policy concerns by questioning Australia's obligation as a middle power throughout the region.
 How can Australia close the Coral Sea to commercial and recreational anglers and expect a range of other countries - who rely on the Coral Sea for food - to do the same?
 To be frank it's arrogant and a ridiculous proposal that is not supported by science.
-Moreover, the Federal Department of Environment's own assessment along with the Departments relationship with the PEW Foundation dossier advocating closure of the Coral Sea have been independently discredited on scientific grounds.
+Moreover, the Federal Department of Environment's own assessment advocating the closure of the Coral Sea has been independently discredited on scientific grounds.

 PNG Smashed by foreign fisherman in their EEZ as Australia shuts down Coral Sea